 At this stage, it’s safe to say that the POMC deletion may play a part in food-obsessed dogs, but further research is needed.

-For food-driven dogs without the POMC mutation (like the Golden Retriever), there may very well be other genes involved in hunger and food drive that have not yet be identified.
+For food-driven dogs without the POMC mutation (like the Golden Retriever), there may very well be other genes involved in hunger and food drive that have not yet been identified.

 What About Evolution?